IntrepidPursuits/sherpa/ios/rxswift_sherpa.md

 # Rx{Swift,Cocoa} Sherpa
 ### _“How to use Rx responsibility”_

+Reactive Extensions (Rx) represent a suite of operators and methods that allow for the easy understanding and reasoning about streams of data.
+If you can have a source of information that emits events in a less than understandable manner, you can apply Rx operators, transforming it, through a series of small idempotent steps, into something that is easy to reason about.
+Two examples of events can be transformed using Rx are text being entered into a text field and the value of an object property  that changes over time.

+The combination of MVVM+Rx allows us to make use of a pattern that encourages clean decoupled application architecture that separates the view and the underlying view model that represents the state of the view over time.
+Ultimately the result is an application that is highly testable, easy to reason about and ultimately lower effort to maintain and extend.

 * What is ReactiveX all about?
   * Reactive Extensions (ReactiveX / Rx) is about reacting to the events whether they’re synchronous or asynchronous
     * In this way it can also feel like a solution for threading